What is the Proper Relationship for the CIO, CEO, and CFO?

 What Can IT Decision Makers Do to More Aggressively Address Business Needs?

-There are a number of approaches that can be taken and a number of requirements that will be needed for a changing job role.
+There are a number of approaches you can take and a number of requirements you will need for a changing job role.

 2. Find ways to actively and directly integrate part of the IT staff into key business departments.
 For example, should the Finance, Operations, and Sales departments each have their own dedicated IT staff members?
 Or how do you take a limited staff and create a responsibility matrix to maximize business attention on these key departments?

-3. Invest in business analysts, those with business degrees or a business focus, who know or can learn the key technologies to support the business.
+3. Invest in business analysts with business degrees or a business focus, who know or can learn the key technologies to support the business.

 4. Define and develop a technology strategy execution team consisting of at least one senior level VP or Director from Finance and Operations (appointed by the CFO / COO), Sales, Marketing, and Engineering (appointed by the CEO), and Technology (appointed by the CIO).